tarwn/lessthandot-hugo/blogs/content/posts/2011-11-02-automated-web-testing-with-selenium-2.md

 	}
 }
 ```
-Theoretically we&#8217;re done, if we had a few more cases we could keep copying and pasting our way to the finish line.
+Theoretically we're done, if we had a few more cases we could keep copying and pasting our way to the finish line.
 If you recall, however, one of the goals of moving from Selenium IDE method to a custom solution was to reduce the amount of duplication and the fragility that duplication causes.
 So far all we have done is transfer that fragility from a series of test cases in the IDE to a series of unit tests in C#.

 ## Reducing Test Fragility

 When we start writing more than basic smoke tests, we are going to be accessing items repetitively and duplicating ourselves more often.
-Switching to code has allowed us to create additional tests very quickly, but we haven&#8217;t really solved the duplication issue yet.
+Switching to code has allowed us to create additional tests very quickly, but we haven't really solved the duplication issue yet.

-There&#8217;s two approaches we can take at this point, abstracting the duplication on our own or using the Page Factory from the Support library to implement the [Page Object][5] pattern.
+There's two approaches we can take at this point, abstracting the duplication on our own or using the Page Factory from the Support library to implement the [Page Object][5] pattern.

 The idea of the Page Object pattern is to represent each page in our target application as a class in our test framework.
 This allows us to reflect functionality and changes in the real page with functionality or changes in our class.
 Rather than locating and interacting with individual controls in a browser, our tests than interact with these Page Object classes as representations of what the browser should be seeing.